hennesre/jobhuntengine/interview_prep_framework.md

 - "How is product structured?
 How many PMs, what are their focuses?"
 - "What's the product development process like here?"
 - "How does product work with engineering and design?"
-- "Why me?
-What do you thinkmakes me a good fit for this role?"

 ### About the Product/Strategy
 - "What's on the product roadmap for the next 12 months?"